No. 21 Virginia tops Louisville 68-58 to claim ACC title

-The Cavaliers shot consistently well (52%) to lead throughout, though Louisville got within 41-38 with 13:47 remaining with a 6-0 run.
-Hauser answered with five consecutive points, and Virginia later added another 5-0 run on the way to a 13-point advantage the Cardinals couldn’t dent.
+Despite making just 3 of 15 from long range, the Cavaliers shot consistently well (52%) inside elsewhere to lead throughout.
+Louisville got to 41-38 with 13:47 remaining with a 6-0 run, but Hauser answered with five consecutive points and Virginia later added another 5-0 run on the way to a 13-point advantage the Cardinals couldn’t dent.

-Hauser finished 9 of 14 from the field, making his first four in the second half, and grabbed eight rebounds.
-Murphy shot 7 of 12 and Jay Huff added 10 points.
+The Marquette transfer finished 9 of 14 from the field, making his first four in the second half, and grabbed eight rebounds.

+“I’ve never been part of a championship team until now, so for me this is a first in college,” said Hauser, who topped his previous high a month ago against Pitt by a point.
+“I’m just excited that we got it and we got it done.
+It didn’t matter that it was during the pandemic or not.”

 David Johnson had 14 points and Jae’Lyn Withers 12 for Louisville, which shot 37% and was beaten 32-22 in the paint.